Simple Thai Green Curry

 Heat olive oil over medium heat in a wok or saute pan.
+Add broccoli and cauliflower and continue to saute for 5 minutes.
 Add garlic, ginger and green onion.
 Saute until fragrant, 1-2 minutes

 Add curry paste and saute for 2 minutes.

 Add coconut milk and bring to simmer.
-Turn heat to medium low and simmer until vegetables are cooked to desired tenderness.
-Add shrimp and heat just until warm through.
+Turn heat to medium-low and simmer until vegetables are cooked to desired tenderness.
+Add shrimp and heat just until warmed through.